 #17- IRENA predicts that onshore and offshore wind would generate more than one-third (35%) of total electricity needs, becoming the prominent generation source by 20504

 North America is currently the third-highest region for wind energy capacity.
-Primarily because of the wind installations in the U.S. Over the past few decades, we’ve seen consistent growth in the U.S.’ investments into diversifying its energy sources, especially in renewable options.
+Primarily because of the wind installations in the US.
+Over the past few decades, we've seen consistent growth in the US' investments in diversifying its energy sources and electricity generated from renewable sources.

 Modern wind turbines and modern electricity windmills are cheaper to produce and install.
 Largely thanks to innovation and the robust manufacturing sector.
-The US also sees legislative efforts to create policies that are better accommodating for the stakeholders in the wind energy industry to invest in this industry.
+The US also sees legislative efforts to create policies that are better accommodating for the stakeholders in the wind energy industry to invest in renewable energy.

 #20- The US makes North America the only region outside of Europe and Asia with commercial offshore wind capacity2